Chess Variant

 Xiangqi

 Xiangqi is Chinese Chess as spoken in the native tongue.
-It has been around for at least a thousand years in one form or another.
-It has changed here and there over the centuries but has been in it's present form for about 500 years.
+It has been around for more than 1,000 years in one form or another.
+It has changed only slightly over the centuries.
+There has not been any changes for about 500 years.

-Although visually this chess variant looks very different from western chess it is very similar in many ways.
-Most of the pieces are closely related; their starting positions and movements are much the same.
+Visually it looks very different from Western chess.
+However it is very similar in many ways.
+Most of the pieces are closely related.
+Their starting positions and movements are much the same.

-Although the pieces move on points rather than squares it's the same difference really.
+The pieces move on points rather than squares but it's the same difference really.
 It's just a matter of adjusting to the optics.

 Anti Chess

-You lose by losing all of your pieces or by getting your king check-mated.
+You win by losing all of your pieces or by getting your king checkmated.
 You have to capture when possible and when more than one capture is available you just choose which one to complete.

 With a completely opposite set of objectives, any position you can think of has a totally different set of properties, possibilities and dangers.
-Anti Chess is a chess variant where everything is topsy-turvy and back to front.
+Everything is topsy turvy and back to front.

 Shogi